Interactions of pre- and postselected quantum particles: Conclusions

 Single particle weak values also provide an intuitive picture for the interaction between separately pre- and postselected particles.
 More surprising effects (which are, however, much more challenging to demonstrate experimentally) occur when entanglement is present.
 Then the weak value of the joint projection of two particles is not the product of the weak values of projections of each particle separately, and some counterintuitive situations occur.
 Finally, our formalism sheds new light on recently discussed ``paradoxes'' related to pre- and postselected quantum systems.
 We have shown how these paradoxes can be explained through our approach based on weak values of local projections, weak values of products of local projections, and weak values of the sums of these products.
 The approach also helped us find some new paradoxical situations.
 We hope that our analysis can lead to a deeper understanding of our quantum world and useful applications in quantum technology.

 This work has been supported in part by the Israel Science Foundation Grant No.~2689/23 and by PBC PostDoctoral Fellowship.
 We also acknowledge funding by the German Federal Ministry of Research, Technology and Space (Bundesministerium für Forschung, Technik und Raumfahrt, BMFTR) within the project QuKuk (Contract No. 16KIS1621), by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) under Germany’s Excellence Strategy—EXC-2111—390814868 and by the Bavarian Ministry for Science and the Arts under the project EQAP (CR 20211118).
+SB is supported by KIAS individual grant number QP100101 at Korea Institute for Advanced Study, Seoul, South Korea.